GwonwooC/gwonwooc.github.io/README.md

 This dashboard provides a critical overview of state-wise healthcare performance in the U.S., particularly focusing on the impact of COVID-19.
 Key insights include ICU bed occupancy, avoidable deaths, maternal mortality rates, and COVID-19 cases.
 It serves as a benchmark for policymakers and healthcare providers to assess and plan future healthcare initiatives.

 New Enrollment Dashboard:
 Analyzes Original Medicare-Medicaid Enrollment (MME) data by program type and geographical distribution.
-Highlights include insights on full-benefit and partial-benefit programs, enrollment trends from 2013-2021, and a regional analysis of MME distribution.
+Highlights include insights on full-benefit and partial-benefit programs, enrollment trends from 2013 to 2021, and a regional analysis of MME distribution.

 Hospice Analytics Dashboard:
 Presents national hospice care metrics, focusing on discharge rates, care gaps, hospitalization rates, and patient experiences.
 It provides a state-by-state and national perspective on hospice care quality and ownership.

 Healthcare Spending Dashboard:
 Offers a detailed visual analysis of U.S. healthcare spending per capita, highlighting state-level variations and historical spending trends.
-This dashboard allows for the exploration of how spending patterns have evolved over time.
+This dashboard allows for the exploration of how spending patterns have evolved.

 Total Enrollment Dashboard:
 Focuses on Total Medicare-Medicaid Enrollment (MME) data, categorized by program type and age demographics.
 It delivers insights into program accessibility and cumulative enrollment trends.